soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 I joined KBTG in Oct 2023 as a full-time software engineer.
-My hunch during the interview with other KBTG employees raised a lot of red flags for me (I thought the interviewers seemed dumb technically).
+My hunch during the interview with other KBTG employees raised a lot of red flags.
+For me personally, I thought the interviewers seemed and sounded dumb.

 But I accepted the offer any way.

-The first day was the orientation, and one of senior executives welcomed us with some narcissistic theme that went something like:
+During the orientation which is the 1st day of employment, one of senior executives welcomed us with some what weird perspective that went something like:

-> ".. we're one of the best tech companies in the SEA region.
+> "At KBTG .... we're one of the best tech companies in the SEA region.
 > We now have 1.5k employees (or something), but we aim to recruit
-> more people and pushed that count to 2500, so that we can be
+> more and more people and push that count to 2500, so that we can be
-> **the best** in SEA"..
+> **the best** in SEA" ....
 >
-> A 65 year old senior executive at, ahem, SEA's best tech companies
+> A 65 year old senior executive at a self-proclaimed member of SEA's
+> best tech companies, whatever that means.

 I kid you not, so they think they are "the best" because they have so many people working for them.